What can you do with an accounting degree?

-Those talented in accountancy will have the skills of attention to detail, a mindfulness of numbers, a flexibility to circumstances and strong organisational ability.
+Those talented in accountancy will have the skills of attention to detail, a mindfulness of numbers, adaptability and strong organisational ability.
 They must also be aware of the dedication required to pursue the profession, and having the desire to continually learn and relearn as markets and laws change is a key part of the job.

 What do you learn on an accounting degree?

-Undergraduate degrees in the subject often come as part of a dual honours programme, for instance accounting and finance, or accounting and law.
+Accounting is often studied alongside other subjects such as finance, or law.
 This is from the understanding that accountancy is an interdisciplinary profession, which requires a student’s grasp of core elements of business practice, as well as the need for an effective communication with clients and technical skills such as data input.